d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 net(x)
 ```

-This is quite different from what we saw previously.
+:begin_tab:`mxnet` This is quite different from what we saw previously.
 All print statements, as defined in `hybrid_forward` are omitted.
 Indeed, after hybridization the execution of `net(x)` does not involve the Python interpreter any longer.
 This means that any spurious Python code is omitted (such as print statements) in favor of a much more streamlined execution and better performance.
 Instead, MXNet directly calls the C++ backend.
 Also note that some functions are not supported in the `symbol` module (like `asnumpy`) and operations in-place like `a += b` and `a[:] = a + b` must be rewritten as `a = a + b`.
 Nonetheless, compilation of models is worth the effort whenever speed matters.
 The benefit can range from small percentage points to more than twice the speed, depending on the complexity of the model, the speed of the CPU and the speed and number of GPUs.

 ## Summary